-Once you have lcmdx compiled, you can either keep it in the same directory with gdprscan.ps1, or you can copy it into /usr/local/bin or some other directory in your \$PATH.
+Once you have lcmdx compiled, you MUST copy it into /usr/local/bin or some other directory listed in your \$PATH.
 You will also want to set appropriate ownership and permissions for lcmdx.
 For instance, 'chmod 755 lcmdx; chown root:root lcmdx' will result in the following:

-'''

 -rwxr-xr-x.
 1 root root 13384 Apr 11 10:42 lcmdx

-'''